jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

-Most importantly, you want to make music on guitar, with a facility and a graceful freedom that allows you to express yourself creatively, and produce the sounds you hear inside as directly and purely as possible.
+Most importantly, you want to make music on guitar, with a facility and a graceful freedom that allows you to express yourself creatively, and produce the sounds you hear inside as fluently as possible.

 If this describes you, welcome.
 I'm glad you're here.